jake-knerr/chess/README.md

 #### CSS variables are particularly useful for styles that do not cause side effects.

 Side effects are styles that when changed force changes in other styles.
-An example of styles that do not typically cause side effects are "colors", and styles that typically cause side effects are sizing styles like "width".
+An example of styles that do not typically cause side effects are "colors", and styles that typically cause side effects are layout styles like "width".

 > Why are CSS variables so useful for styles without side effects?
 Without side effects, variables can be adjusted in isolation without requiring other changes, which is a perfect use case for CSS variables and theming.